 We classify Embedded Generators into the following categories:

-Inverter connected generators (usually solar) less than 10 kVA for a single phase connection or less than 30 kVA for a three phase connection.
+Inverter connected generators (usually solar) up to 5 kVA for a single phase connection or 30 kVA for a three phase connection.
 These generators connect to the low voltage (230 V single phase or 400 V three phase) network.

 - Contact a registered solar panels provider to organise panel installation.
 You can find an installer through the Clean Energy Council.